msillano/tuyaDAEMON/tuyaDEAMON.things/README.md

  -    'sharething'   : describes a single thing's actions using the 'share' tuyaDAEMON feature.

 _New Constraints, syntax update_ :
-1. in 'alldevices' the 'device' field is required (references the thing's device).
+1. In 'alldevices' the 'device' field is required (references the thing's device).
 If missed, all dPs go to 'specialthings'.
-2. In the absence of the 'id', when not required by TuyaDAEMON (e.g. virtual devices), it is replaced by the name or by TuyaID from the wizard.
+2. In gateway devices, the word 'gateway' (or 'Gateway') MUST be present in 'thingName' or 'TuyaName' (e.g. 'multi_gateway', 'Zbee Gateway').
-3. All 'share' are exported to 'alldevices' with a unique 'name' (decoration) for cross reference.
+3. In the absence of the 'id', when not required by TuyaDAEMON (e.g. virtual devices), it is replaced by the name or by TuyaID from the wizard.
-4. In gateway devices, the word 'gateway' (or 'Gateway') MUST be present in 'thingName' or 'TuyaName' (e.g. 'multi_gateway', 'Zbee Gateway').
+4. All 'share' are exported to 'alldevices' with a unique 'name' (decoration) for cross reference.

 ***Goals:***